Jesus0204/automata/README.md

 Here is the automaton that I designed:
 ![Automata Elvish](https://github.com/Jesus0204/automata/blob/main/Automata%20Elvish.png)

-The automaton is also equivalent to the following regular expression
+Now, another way to represent the automata is through a regular expression.
+Geeks for Geeks (2023) states that "A Regular Expression or RegEx is a special sequence of characters that uses a search pattern to find a string or set of strings.".
+Taking this into account, the automata that I made is also equivalent to the following regular expression:

 (^ $T)((hali (as|n))|(inco)|(engwa)|(uilë))$